 I hope that all of these activities will lead to better treatments now and in the future for people living with gastrointestinal cancers.

-Gastrointestinal malignancies (stomach, colorectal, esophageal, liver, pancreas cancers), cancer of unknown primary
+Gastrointestinal malignancies (stomach, colorectal, esophageal, liver, neuroendocrine cancers), cancer of unknown primary

 - Educational Grant, 9th Annual ECOG Young Investigator Symposium, 2009

 - Educational Grant, International Society of Gastrointestinal Oncology, 2009